-ACADEMIC CALENDAR FOR BSC PROGRAMMES 2019/2020 FALL SEM ESTER Date Place Event 21 August - 2 September Neptun University Registry System Enrollment/Registration period (first year students have to register 2 nd , 3 rd , 4 th year should set their status as active) 26 August - 7 Neptun University Course registration(compulsory for September Registry System ALL students) 31 August, 8 am room B314 Orientation for BSc first year students 2 September First day of teaching 16 August 1 st installment 15 October 2 nd installment 15 November 3 rd installment Tuition fee payment deadline 28 September Deadline for postponing studies (set status as passive) by request 21 September Deadline for credit accreditation request 18 October Registration fee payment deadline Room will be determined later Programme Voice Group Meeting 21 October - 25 October Fall break /Pre-Exam period for completing exam courses 30 Septenber - 25 October Neptun University Registry System Thesis topic selection period in Neptun for BA 3 4 November (+ one week for 1000 HUF/day delay fee) Deadline for (re)submitting the thesis + Deadline for submitting Mentor's evaluation /Internship fulfillment (BA 4 students) 11 November Announcement of exam dates 15 November Neptun exam application starting date 10 December End of the fall semester - last day of teaching
+Aca DEMIC CALENDAR FOR B A/BSC PROGRAMMES 2020/2021 FALL SEMESTER Date Place Event 24 August - 6 September Neptun University Registry System Enrollment/Registration period (first year students have to register 2 nd , 3 rd , 4 th year should set their status as active) 31 August - 6 Neptun University Course registration(compulsory for September Registry System ALL students) 4 September Orientation for BSc first year students 7 September First day of teaching 19 August 1 st installment Tuition fee payment deadline 15 October 2 nd installment 15 November 3 rd installment 3 October Deadline for postponing studies (set status as passive) by request 26 September Deadline for credit accreditation request 19 October - 23 October Fall break /Pre-Exam period for completing exam courses for the 4th year students 28 Septenber - 24 October Neptun University Registry System Thesis topic selection period in Neptun for BA 3 2 November (+ one week for 1000 HUF/day delay fee) Deadline for (re)submitting the thesis + Deadline for submitting Mentor's evaluation /Internship fulfillment (BA 4 students) Deadline for submitting Internship Mentor's evaluations 9 November Announcement of exam dates 18 November Neptun exam application starting date

-9-14 December and 2 - 22 January 2020 Exam period 16-18 December Rooms and exact dates will be determined in November in Neptun Thesis defence period for the BA 4 students 22-25 January 2020 Rooms and exact dates will be determined in November in Neptun Make up defence for deferring students
+5 December End of the fall semester - last day of teaching 7 -12 December and 4 - 23 January 2021 Exam period 14-16 December Rooms and exact dates will be determined in November in Neptun Thesis defence period for the BA 4 students 20-23 January 2020 Rooms and exact dates will be determined in November in Neptun Make up defence for deferring students After the 7th September it is impossible to sign up for a course in the Neptun.
+Please, do not forget that if you are not signed up for a course in the Neptun you are not allowed to take an exam and receive a grade and the credits for the given course.